FREE SHIPPING on orders of $85 or more

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Shipp are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Shipp include: Shipman, Shippman, Chipman, Shipham and others.

 This web page shows only a small excerpt of our Shipp research.
-Another 111 words (8 lines of text) covering the years 1664, 1662, 1664, 1639 and 1712 are included under the topic Early Shipp History in all our PDF Extended History products.
+Another 111 words (8 lines of text) covering the years 1664, 1662, 1664, 1639 and 1712 are included under the topic Early Shipp History in all our PDF Extended History products and printed products wherever possible.

-Another 149 words (11 lines of text) are included under the topic Early Shipp Notables in all our PDF Extended History products.
+Another 40 words (3 lines of text) are included under the topic Early Shipp Notables in all our PDF Extended History products and printed products wherever possible.

 Shipp Settlers in United States in the 17th Century